How to stay STRONG, LONG & LEAN during the holidays!

 It’s a common myth that intensive cardio is the best way to burn calories and keep the weight off.
 But instead of putting in extra hours on the treadmill the best way to stay strong and lean is with a regular strength training routine.
 Why?
 Strength training builds muscle and muscle increases your metabolism.
 Muscle tissue burns more calories than fat, even when you’re resting.
 This means your body will continue to burn extra calories long after you’re done exercising.

 Strength training is also easy to do, even during a hectic holiday schedule.
-If you don’t have time to make it to the gym, get a kettlebell or resistance bands you can use at home.
-It’s easy to do bicep curls and tricep extensions while watching holiday movies or do squats and lunges in the kitchen while making dinner.
+If you don’t have time to make it to the gym, get a weighted vest you can use at home.
+It’s easy to do jumping jacks during holiday movie commercials or do squats and lunges in the kitchen while making dinner.

 Get Enough Protein and Healthy Fat